This post may contain affiliate links. Please read our disclosure policy.

 Feta Cheese: It adds that irresistible salty, tangy flavor that is the signature of Greek cuisine.

-Shallots: you can use a small sweet onion instead
+Shallots: You can use a small sweet onion instead

-Eggs: The binding agent that keeps the meatballs together.
+Egg: The binding agent that keeps the meatballs together.

 Breadcrumbs: They help keep the meatballs soft and juicy.